stm32-periph/stm32f2/Project/STM32F2xx_StdPeriph_Examples/USART/USART_TwoBoards/DataExchangeDMA/readme.txt

 - Software Description

-On BoardA, at each joystick buttons press:
+On Transmitter Board, at each joystick buttons press:
-- The USART BoardA sends the specific command to the USART BoardB (the command contains the transaction code (CMD_RIGHT, CMD_LEFT, CMD_UP, CMD_DOWN or CMD_SEL) followed by the number of data to be transmitted (CMD_RIGHT_SIZE, CMD_LEFT_SIZE, CMD_UP_SIZE, CMD_DOWN_SIZE or CMD_SEL_SIZE)
+- The USART Transmitter Board sends the specific command to the USART Receiver Board the command contains the transaction code (CMD_RIGHT, CMD_LEFT, CMD_UP, CMD_DOWN or CMD_SEL) followed by the number of data to be transmitted (CMD_RIGHT_SIZE, CMD_LEFT_SIZE, CMD_UP_SIZE, CMD_DOWN_SIZE or CMD_SEL_SIZE).

-- The USART BoardB receives the command and sends the CMD_ACK command to the USART BoardA
+- The USART Receiver Board receives the specific command (2 bytes received : 1 byte :code and 1 byte : number of data).

-- The USART BoardA receives the CMD_ACK command and sends the number of bytes from TxBuffer to the USART BoardB.
+- The USART Transmitter Board sends the number of bytes (already defined in the specific command)from TxBuffer to the USART Receiver Board.

-- The USART BoardB compares the number of bytes received with the defined ones into his TxBuffer.
+- The USART Receiver Board compares the number of bytes received with the defined ones into his TxBuffer.

   Received data correctness is signaled by LED lightening and though as follow: